akhilsn/Exploratory-Data-Analysis-Forecasting/README.md

-## Exploratory Data Analysis on Loan Defaulters and Driving Factors towards Loan Defaults
+## 1. EDA on Loan Defaulters and Driving Factors towards Loan Defaults

 ### Abstract
 This project is related to a consumer finance company which specializes in lending various types of loans to urban customers.
 When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile.
 Two types of risks are associated with the bank’s decision: